-Open Adaxes Web Interface Configurator.
+• Click Adaxes Web Interface Configurator.

-The permissions to configure the Web Interface are delegated via Security Roles.
-By default, only Service Administrators have the appropriate rights.
-To enable other users to configure the Web Interface, grant them the corresponding permissions.
+The permissions to configure the Web interface are delegated via security roles.
+By default, only service administrators have the appropriate rights.
+To enable other users to configure the Web interface, grant them the corresponding permissions.

-By default, all Web Interfaces use the Sign In settings of the Common Sign In page.
-If you want a particular Web Interface to have different settings, select it in the list.
+By default, all Web interfaces use the sign in settings of the Common Sign In page.
+If you want a particular Web interface to have different settings, select it in the list.
 Otherwise, select Common Sign In.

 Configure the following options: